-Because we are busy farming, butchering, curing, promoting, cooking and EATING our meat, we only ship packages twice a week on Mondays & Wednesdays.
+Because we are busy farming, butchering, curing, promoting, cooking and EATING our meat, we only ship packages three times a week on Mondays, Tuesdays & Wednesdays.
 For all details on shipping and ordering see our Shipping Page.
 We thank you in advance for your patience!

 What are your Shipping Charges?